htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

       GROUP_QUOTA_DYNAMIC_group_physics.hep =   0.75
       GROUP_QUOTA_DYNAMIC_group_physics.lep =   0.25

-The fraction of a subgroup’s quota is expressed with respect to its parent group’s quota.
+The fraction of a subgroup's quota is expressed with respect to its parent group's quota.
 That is, the high-energy physics subgroup is allocated 75% of the 66% that physics gets of the entire pool, however many that might be.
 If there are 30 machines in the pool, that would be the same 15 machines as specified in the static quota example.